weaviate/weaviate-io/developers/weaviate/configuration/indexing/vector-indexes.md

 # tags: ['configuration']
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';
+import PyCodeV4 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v4.py';
+import PyCodeV3 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v3.py';
+import TSCodeV3 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v3.ts';
+import TSCodeV2 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v2.ts';

 import VectorIntro from '/_includes/indexes/vector-intro.mdx';

 <VectorIntro/>

 HNSW indexes are the default index type.
 If your collection has more than 10,000 objects, you should use an HNSW index.
 A flat index works best for smaller collections.
 Collections that start small and grow beyond 10,000 objects should consider a dynamic index.

-In addition to indexes, consider compression as a way to manage resource usage.
+When you configure your indexes, consider using compression to manage resource usage.
 Weaviate provides these compression methods;

 import CompressMethods from '/_includes/configuration/compression-methods.mdx';